 - Provide workers the ability to transfer and continue health insurance coverage when they change or lose their jobs

-- Mandate industry-wide standards for healthcare information on electronic billing and other processes
+- Mandate standards for health care information on electronic billing

 HIPAA’s requirements apply to all forms of PHI, including paper, oral, and electronic.
-It directs covered entities to share only the health information necessary to do business.
+It directs covered entities to share only the specific pieces of PHI data necessary to do business.

 The History of HIPAA: A Nutshell View

-The U.S. Congress in 1996 enacted the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Public Law 104-191, in 1996, recognizing that technological advances might result in an erosion of health information privacy.
-It was most recently revised in 2013.
+In 1996, Congress enacted the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Public Law 104-191, recognizing that technological advances might erode health information privacy.

-The law as originally written contained an Administrative Simplification Rule requiring the federal Department of Health and Human Services (HHS) to adopt national standards for electronic healthcare transactions and code sets, unique health identifiers, and security.
+The law, as written initially, contained an Administrative Simplification Rule requiring the federal Department of Health and Human Services (HHS) to adopt national standards for electronic health care transactions, unique identifiers, and security.
 HIPAA also mandated federal privacy protections for individually identifiable health information or patient data.

-HHS has published additional “rules,” or amendments to the original act:
+Over the years, HHS has published additional “rules” or amendments to the original act:

 - The HIPAA Privacy Rule, published in December 2000 and modified in August 2002, with compliance required in 2003 (2004 for small health plans)

-- The HIPAA Security Rule, with which compliance was required in 2005 (2006 for small health plans)
+- The HIPAA Security Rule, with compliance required in 2005 (2006 for small health plans)